-Spencer E. Williams is a Partner at Cordell & Cordell.
+Spencer E. Williams is a Senior Litigation Attorney at Cordell & Cordell.

 Prior to joining the firm, he was a hearing officer and litigation attorney for the Department of Social Services, an experience he said gave him a strong attention to details.